MaxChuka/studious-enigma/README.md

 3. What Job Category takes a bigger credit amount?
 4. What can we deduce from customer segmentation?

-The file related to this course is available [here](https://raw.githubusercontent.com/SaravananJaichandar/Credit-Risk-Model/master/german_credit_data.csv).
+The main data file related to this course is available [here](https://raw.githubusercontent.com/SaravananJaichandar/Credit-Risk-Model/master/german_credit_data.csv).

 ## File Descriptions <a name="files"></a>